EDITION 1 - SINGAPORE - 19 May 2023 - 18 May 2024

 There are two species of white rhino, the northern and southern.
 The southern rhino was thought to be extinct until the late 19th century when a small population was discovered in South Africa.
 With a lot of hard work and dedication, they were able to bring this species back from the brink where it is now classified as near threatened, a major conservation success story.
 The southern white rhino makes up 98.8% of all white rhino.
 The remaining 0.02% is the northern white rhino.
 There are only 2 left in the world, mother and daughter Najin and Fatu.
 They are under 24 hour guarded surveillance at the Ol Pejeta Conservancy in Kenya where they are still threatened by poachers.

 White rhinos give birth to very large calves.
 Weighing between 40-65 kg, the babies are huge.
-The newborns are very unsteady for the first few days and completely reliant on their mothers until they are weaned which could be as old as 12 months.
+The newborns are very unsteady for the first few days and completely reliant on their mothers until they are weaned occurring as old as 12 months.
 The mother is very protective of her calf.
-When threatened, the baby will run towards its other who will passionately defend it, meaning that young rhinos are very rarely attacked.
+When threatened, the baby will run towards its mother who will passionately defend it, meaning that young rhinos are very rarely attacked.
 When the mother is about to give birth to her next calf, she will chase off her current baby to prepare.

 HOW TO HELP